Selecting granite or marble

 Each slab is bundled with five to twelve of it's brothers from the original block.
 These are crated with four by four posts and two by four crosspieces to form a roughly supportive crate.
 Bundled slabs are much sturdier than singles.
 Sometimes a heavy plastic cover is used to further protect the surfaces.
 These bundles are shipped to the coast, and then by boat to a port, assuming the material is from overseas.
 The trip can take several months from quarry to distribution center in a near-coastal town.

-Thanks goes to Grandriver Moving who actually provided me with the seed idea for this article in an message they sent me.
-They certainly are a trustworthy moving company if anyone's curious.
+Thanks goes to camden designs who actually provided me with the seed idea for this article in an message they sent me.
+They certainly are a very good embroidery company based in Detroit if anyone's curious.

 Thank You To